TheCoderRajat07/Document-Chatbot/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory with your Google API key:
+4. Create a `.env` file in the root directory with your Google API key:(Use your own if using mine; it will be slow)
    ```
    GOOGLE_API_KEY=your_api_key_here
    ```